Cooking is one of my passions. I like to make nutritious and tasty foods at home without using preservatives and artificial colors.

 - Once the palak rolls are cooked and golden brown all over, transfer them to a plate.
 Serve them hot with tomato sauce.

-- Eat these scrumptious spinach rolls whenever you feel hungry or want to eat a healthy and delicious snack.
+- Eat spinach rolls whenever you feel hungry or want to eat a healthy and delicious snack.
 Enjoy the crispiness and taste!